Resources and Documents

 3.3 Match Structure

-Once the announcement has been made to start the round, players are expected to promptly connect to their opponent and begin their battle without delay.
+Once the announcement has been made to start the round, competitors are expected to promptly connect to their opponent and begin their battle without delay.

-Once both players are connected via Union Circle and have selected Preparations Complete, they should then exchange team lists.
+Once both competitors are connected via Union Circle and have selected Preparations Complete, they should then exchange team lists.
 Team lists can be reviewed and referenced at any point throughout the match.
-If either player does not understand their opponent’s team list at this time, they should inform a staff member immediately.
+If either competitor does not understand their opponent’s team list at this time, they should inform a staff member immediately.

 Once the match is over, the score should be promptly reported to the scorekeepers.